 What Are The Best Ways To Maintain A Masonry Chimney?

-Masonry fireplaces and chimneys pretty much go hand in hand and are typically considered an idyllic form of heat.
+Masonry fireplaces and chimneys most often go hand in hand and are typically considered an idyllic form of heat.
 However, it’s not all chestnuts and marshmallows as masonry chimneys can require a bit of maintenance and repair.
 Here are a couple things to consider before firing one up:

 - From the inside, the warmth of a masonry fireplace with a stack of well seasoned wood burning away is second to none.
 From the outside, a well crafted masonry chimney can make a bold structural statement.
 It’s for these reasons that many homeowners desire one.